 Cultivate a Marketing Base

-Email is still one of the most valuable digital marketing assets, and subscription billing lets you build an email list of contacts highly engaged with your brand.
-You can tap this market base to introduce new product offerings, encourage and reward brand advocacy, which can then help you expand your revenue base.
+Email is still one of the most valuable digital marketing channels, and subscription billing lets you build an email list of contacts highly engaged with your brand.
+You can tap this market base to introduce new product offerings, encourage and reward brand advocacy, which can then help you expand your revenue base on a recurring basis.

 To capture these benefits, your subscription billing platform must have all the right moving parts.
 Let’s talk about the essential components or the absolute must-haves.